blr-today/website/cal/indiranagar.md

   Rahul Dravid.
 It is bounded by Ulsoor, Domlur, and Byappanahalli, and is home to HAL, Defense Colony, ISRO, and the famous 100ft Road.

-This page includes events in Domlur as well.
+Events on this page are made up of:

+1. All known events happening in the Indiranagar Area.
+2. And not listed in the [Unwanted Events](/cal/unwanted/) calendar.